cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_dashboard_loadbalancers.md

 folder: cloud
 ---

-Load balancers can be created to direct traffic to internal instances.
+Load balancers can be created to direct traffic to internal instances spread over a pool of hosts.

 ## Create a Load Balancer